 - Automation: Donors enjoy giving and gifting, but they don’t necessarily enjoy sending checks every month, or even logging into your platform’s donation page regularly to submit their contribution.
 Efficient recurring systems automatically charge the payment method that the donor has on file, allowing them to contribute with no effort.
 The subscription model is familiar to most people since they often pay for other monthly commitments like cable, internet, magazines, etc.

-- Less Prompts: Donors enjoy engaging with charities and foundations, but they don’t always appreciate receiving prompts asking for additional donations.
+- Fewer prompts: Donors enjoy engaging with charities and foundations, but they don’t always appreciate receiving prompts asking for additional donations.
 With recurring donations, they’ve already made the commitment to give monthly, and additional prompts are unnecessary.
 Instead of receiving more solicitation emails, they receive messages about how their donations have helped.
-As a result, donating becomes less about ask & give, and more about the actual cause that they have decided to support.
+As a result, donating becomes less about ask and give, and more about the actual cause that they have decided to support.

 - Engagement: Unlike one-time donors, recurring donors have ongoing relationships with the NPO, and as a result, they feel more engaged with its purpose.
 Over time, they receive multiple updates and progress reports.
 As they realize how their gifts are helping, they become even more involved.
 Recurring donation systems, when aligned with proper communication, creates loyalty – sustaining members attend more events, support more regularly with additional giving, and often, tell their peers about the foundations that they support.